librenms/librenms/doc/ROADMAP.md

 - Integrate as many usability improvements as time permits:
   - Integrate nice menus like current Observium?
-  - Front page cleanups: more automation; GUI configuration?
+  - Front page: more automation; GUI configuration?